 Creating location-specific pages on your local business website can help you target local keywords and improve your local search rankings.
 For example, if you have multiple locations, create separate pages for each location and include location-specific keywords in your content.

 Apply these tips to help increase your chances of getting ranked on the first page of search engines!
 Remember, people today search the web to find information about new places to eat.

-So, it’s important to invest in a good local restaurant SEO to make sure that potential customers can find you first online and quickly!
+So, it’s important to invest in a good local restaurant SEO strategy to make sure that potential customers can find you first in search results!